smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Sisyphus kept his expression neutral, but something in his chest loosened—not hope exactly, but recognition.
 Every punishment contained its own permissions.
 'No unauthorized creativity' meant authorized creativity was expected.
 'No questions' meant someone anticipated questions would arise.
 The guard had just outlined the exact boundaries of his cage, and Sisyphus had spent eternity learning that knowing your boundaries was the first step to transcending them.

-He stepped closer, close enough that Sisyphus could smell leather oil and old metal.
+The guard stepped closer, close enough that Sisyphus could smell leather oil and old metal.
 "This project remains within these walls.
 No discussions in the courtyards, no casual mentions to servants."
 The Captain's voice dropped to barely above a whisper.
 "The King values discretion.
 Those who forget this discover that our previous architects make excellent test subjects."

-The threat hung in the air as the Captain turned toward the door, his boots clicking against stone with military precision.
+The threat hung in the air as he turned toward the door, his boots clicking against stone with military precision.

 ---